free5gc/free5gc.github.io/docs/forum/2026/visa.md

 ## Invitation Letter

-You may request a visa support letter.
+After registering for the conference, you may request a visa support letter.
 To request an invitation letter, please email [free5gc2026@gmail.com](mailto:free5gc2026@gmail.com) and include the following information:

 - **Name**: Required.
 You may include a preferred title or prefix if you would like it to appear on the letter.
 - **Paper ID/Title**: Optional; for authors only.